MIR-MU/ntcir-mias-deployment/README.md

 and 11G the final results.

-The following table shows how long it takes on average to construct the individual targets with 448G of RAM, and eight Intel XeonTM X7560 2.26 GHz CPUs.
+The following table shows how long it takes on average to construct the individual targets with 448G of RAM, and eight Intel Xeon™ X7560 2.26 GHz CPUs.
 Only targets that take longer than a minute are listed:

 | Target name  | Wall clock time | Number of testing runs |